 Life Course Centre

-The Melbourne Institute is host to the Melbourne node of the ARC Centre of Excellence for Children and Families over the Life Course (Life Course Centre).
+The Melbourne Institute is proud to host the Melbourne node of the ARC Centre of Excellence for Children and Families over the Life Course (Life Course Centre), a national research centre investigating how deep and persistent disadvantage endures within families and across generations.

-Chief Investigators
+Meet our Chief Investigators

 Professor Mark Stevenson

-Professor of Urban Transport and Public Health
+Epidemiologist and Professor of Urban Transport and Public Health at the University of Melbourne.

-Research Focus of the Melbourne Node
+Research focus of the Melbourne Node

 Wellbeing and the labour force